pesama/konga-metadata/README.md

-# Konga Project (*konga-metadata*)
+# Konga Project (`konga-metadata`)

 ## Overview

-*Konga metadata* is a metadata definer, generator and storer.
+`konga-metadata` is a metadata definer, generator and storer.
 It provides enough information about entities and fields to make *Konga* aware about all the data types available for the application, and their full documentation as well.
 This project configures:

 ```
 metadata: {